storageclass/storageclass/public/glossary/csi-driver.md

+---
+title: CSI Driver Basics and Key Concepts Explained
+description: CSI Driver simplifies container storage in Kubernetes and is a key tool for managing dynamic volumes in DevOps workflows.
+---

 # What is a CSI Driver?

 A CSI driver is the software implementation of the Container Storage Interface specification.
 It provides a standardized way for container orchestrators to interact with storage systems.
 Instead of building and maintaining separate volume plugins for every storage backend and platform, orchestrators rely on CSI drivers to perform tasks like volume provisioning, mounting, unmounting, and deletion.
 Each CSI driver talks directly to a storage backend—whether that's a local disk, a distributed file system, or a cloud block storage service—and translates orchestrator requests into backend-specific operations.
 This abstraction enables consistent storage behavior across platforms while allowing vendors and infrastructure teams to deliver storage features without modifying the container platform itself ([Container Storage Interface](https://en.wikipedia.org/wiki/Container_Storage_Interface)).